If you’re interested in learning how to buy IPO stock, you’ve come to the right place.

 There are cases in which buying at the IPO will get you the best price you’ll ever get on a stock, but those cases are actually relatively rare.
 Unless you’re absolutely sure the stock is set for an immediate uninterrupted rise – and experienced investors are rarely absolutely sure of anything – it’s often best to wait.
 Patience is a virtue!

 Many IPOs are heavily hyped and widely discussed.
-Your favorite online investment discussion board may be buzzing with discussion of companies that are considering IPOs and their potential for success.
+Your favorite online investment discussion board may be buzzing with discussions of companies that are considering IPOs and their potential for success.
 Knowing how to buy IPO stock and getting approved for an IPO purchase can make you feel like a member of an “inside group”, a step forward in your stature as an investor.

 There’s nothing wrong with buying at an IPO if you’ve considered the risks and you’re convinced that the company has a strong future.
 As a general rule, IPO investing should be seen as the start of a long-term process: the most successful IPO investors tend to hold their shares for an extended period.